 The cervical spine starts at the bottom of the skull and wanders down through the seven vertebral bones mentioned earlier, eventually connecting to the thoracic spine (upper back).
 To truly understand how indispensable this part of your back is, we must point out that the complex nature of its composition makes it prone to various stresses, forces, conditions, and ailments.
 Whether from trauma or regular wear and tear, neck problems are often persistent and nagging.

 The Roles of the Cervical Spine

-The cervical spine is quite delicate, which is yet another reason why it is susceptible to problems.
+The cervical area is quite delicate, which is yet another reason why it is susceptible to problems.
 Not only are physical issues common, but the spinal column works in conjunction with the brain, sending messages that control pain and many other symptoms of the body.
 For today’s purposes, let’s take a closer look at the different functionalities of the cervical spine:

 - Protects the spinal cord – The spinal cord is basically a network of nerves that starts in the brain and runs down through the cervical spine, thoracic spine, and lumbar spine.
 The spinal cord serves as a line of communication between the brain and the rest of the body – a very important job.

 - Supports the skull – Perhaps the most obvious role of the C-spine is to support the skull and encourage movement, which is no easy task.
 In fact, the average human head weighs between 10 and 13 pounds, putting a lot of pressure on the vertebrae.

 - Encourages the flow of blood to the brain – There are numerous vertebral openings within the C-spine all of which create a path for proper blood flow from the arteries to the brain.